DEDICATED TO EMPOWERING WOMEN, SUPPORTING RESILIENCE AND OFFERING HOPE

 "Makeup makes me feel more confident.
 Getting these kinds of donations makes me happy because I had to leave most of my belongings back home in El Salvador."

 Dignity not Despair is a nonprofit public charity under Section 501(c)(3) of the Internal Revenue Code.
 We accept only UNUSED, UNEXPIRED makeup and hygiene product donations (i.e. feminine hygiene, shampoo, conditioner, soap, lotion, dental hygiene, face wash, etc.).
-If you'd like to donate any of these items, please send them to:
+If you'd like to donate any of these items, please email us at email@example.com.

 If you live in the Los Angeles area and would like to schedule a drop off, or for any other donation inquiries, please email firstname.lastname@example.org.